-Curating is narrowing the gap between creating knowledge and communication.
+Curating narrows the gap between creating knowledge and communication.

 The philosophy of the Curatorial Research Centre is inspired by the concept of creating collections of things–the kind assembled by individuals with private passions, content makers and story tellers, researchers who are looking for new ways to organise ideas and knowledge, and those entrusted to the care of public organisations like galleries and museums.
 The act of collecting is about constructing knowledge (information and emotional) through explanation and stories.
 Possessing that knowledge bestows a person power.
 It is the curator’s purpose to share that knowledge (and its power) as widely and equitably as possible through brilliant communication and interpretation.